Timeline of the 2022 Russian invasion of Ukraine: 27 February

-In a televised address, Putin ordered the Minister of Defence and the Chief of the General Staff "to put the deterrence forces of the Russian army into a special mode of combat service", in response to what he called "aggressive statements" by NATO members.
+In a televised address, Putin ordered the Minister of Defence and the Chief of the General Staff "to put the [nuclear] deterrence forces of the Russian army into a special mode of combat service", in response to what he called "aggressive statements" by NATO members.
 The phrase Putin used, namely "special mode of combat service", was unknown on the basis of open sources.
 The order was interpreted as a threat and met with criticism from NATO, the EU, and the United Nations (UN); NATO Secretary-General Jens Stoltenberg described it as "dangerous and irresponsible", while UN official Stéphane Dujarric called the idea of a nuclear war "inconceivable".

 According to intelligence analyst firm Rochan Consulting, Russia had succeeded in connecting Crimea with areas in eastern Ukraine held by pro-Russian forces by besieging Mariupol and Berdiansk.
 Oleksiy Arestovych, an advisor to Zelenskyy, said that Berdiansk had been captured by Russian forces.
 The main Russian force from the Crimea advanced north towards Zaporizhzhia, while a Russian force on the east bank of the Dnipro threatened Mykolaiv.

 Russian forces were pushed back in Bucha and Irpin to the north-west of Kyiv.
 According to Lithuanian Defense Minister Arvydas Anušauskas, the Russians suffered 4,300 casualties in the first three days of the invasion.
 He also claimed they had lost 27 planes, 26 helicopters, 146 tanks, 706 AFVs, 1 Buk missile system, 4 BM-21 Grad anti-aircraft systems, 2 drones, and 2 ships.

 According to UK military intelligence, Russian mechanised forces bypassed Chernihiv and moved towards Kyiv.
 Luhansk Oblast governor Serhiy Haidai accused Russian forces of destroying Stanytsia Luhanska and Shchastia before capturing them, while Donetsk Oblast governor Pavlo Kyrylenko also accused them of destroying Volnovakha.

 The ISW said that Russian forces in northern Ukraine had likely begun an "operational pause" the previous day, to deploy additional forces and supplies; Russian military resources not previously part of the invasion force were being moved toward Ukraine in anticipation of a more difficult conflict than initially expected.